 There is no uniformity to the exams.
 Many local education authorities still test applicants’ English and maths just as their parents and grandparents were tested decades ago.
-Others test Verbal reasoning (VR) and non-Verbal reasoning (NVR) - a fairer system, many believe, as this is a better indicator of raw intelligence than English/maths which can be coached for and which advantage those from prep schools.
-VR and NVR cannot really be coached - they can be practised to build up speed but that is all.
-(Galore Park publish a number of books to help your child in these key areas - they can be purchased from our online bookstore).
+Others test verbal reasoning (VR) and non-verbal reasoning (NVR) - a fairer system, many believe, as this is a better indicator of raw intelligence than English/maths which can be coached for and which advantage those from prep schools.
+VR and NVR cannot really be coached.
 The raison d’etre of preparatory schools is - as their name demonstrates - to prepare their pupils, help them get into good senior schools - state or independent.

 When does it happen?

-Even the independents make little effort to synchronise testing and exams happen from November - February in general (although common entrance, for entry to senior schools, takes place in June).
+Even the independents make little effort to synchronise testing and exams happen from November - January in general.
 However, some independent schools, especially in London, have formed themselves into consortia so that your child sits one exam which is then used as an application to a whole bunch of schools.